Peter-Kashynski/Projects/NFL predictor/README.md

 To run:
 - Install Flask
 - Use a code editor to run, ensuring to match the file structure in this repository
+- Enjoy!